noomdalv/react_covid19_stats/README.md

 # Capstone Project: Catalogue of Statistics

-> Final React Project of the Microverse Technical Curriculum Program.
+> Final React Project of the Microverse Technical Curriculum Program, this project consist in a Single Page Application that shows statistics for covid-19 virus by filtering countries from a list menu.

 ## Built With